 New Parents Orientation

-At 3 p.m., we invite you to attend the President’s Assembly in Palmer Auditorium.
-Following the assembly, all are invited to attend a reception for parents and students.
+There is a President’s Assembly in the afternoon, followed by a reception for parents and students.
 Afterward, parents say their goodbyes and students head off to start Orientation.

-Detailed information on Orientation will be emailed to your student in August and posted at www.conncoll.edu/admitted-students.
+Detailed information on Orientation is emailed to your student and posted on the website.

 Genesis and Odyssey also have a parent component.
 It is important that parents who participate in these programs stay for the activities on Arrival Day.
 Here is information about local hotel and lodging accommodations for families.
 More information on these programs is sent to students during the summer.